 High-Intensity Discharge (HID) Lights: For Larger Indoor Gardens

-High-Intensity Discharge (HID) lights, such as metal halide (MH) and high-pressure sodium (HPS) lamps, are suitable for larger-scale indoor vertical gardens or those with higher light requirements.
+High-intensity discharge (HID) lights, such as metal halide (MH) and high-pressure sodium (HPS) lamps, are suitable for larger-scale indoor vertical gardens or those with higher light requirements.
 These lights emit an intense light output, promoting vigorous plant growth.
 However, they can produce substantial heat and consume more energy compared to LED and fluorescent lights.
 Adequate ventilation and proper light placement are crucial to prevent plant damage.

 Light Movers: Maximize Light Distribution and Efficiency